MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteContentType.md

 ## SYNOPSIS
 Retrieve the metadata for a [content type][contentType] in a [site][] or a [list][].

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteContentType](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgGroupSiteContentType?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)